edoliberty/vector-search-class-notes/README.md

-# Vector Search
+# Long Term Memory in AI - Vector Search and Databases
-The course Vector Search is given in Princeton Fall semester 2023 by
+COS 495 is given at Princeton during the Fall semester 2023 by

 * [Edo Liberty](https://scholar.google.com/citations?user=QHS_pZAAAAAJ&hl=en), the Founder and CEO of [Pinecone](www.pinecone.io), the world's leading Vector Database.